Ladysnake/RATs-Mischief/README.md

 Rats will pick up any item stack on the floor they come across, and bring it back to their owner if they are tamed.
 If they are hurt and the item is edible, they will consume it and restore an amount of health equivalent to the amount of saturation the food gives as well as apply any effects the food provides.
 No matter their state, if rats come across a drinkable potion, they will consume it and get its effects and, once again, convert saturation to regeneration.

+#### World Rat Day

+On April 4th, World Rat Day, all rats will smug dance and the chance of golden rats spawning increases from 1 in 150 to 1 in 30!

 ### Types

 Rats can spawn in eight different variants and also have a few special variants that you can acquire by renaming your rats with a nametag.